 The Registrar's office maintains an audit for each student based on his or her year of entry into the College, as outlined in the corresponding Catalog.
-A student must meet those requirements in order to be considered for graduation.
-Students may choose to meet the requirements related to a subsequent Catalog, provided all requirements are met.
+A student must meet those requirements in order to be considered for mastery of the learning objectives, faculty members may, if they choose, award a final grade based on an objective assessment of coursework submitted prior to the dismissal.